R3's President discusses levels of personal indebtedness - Unseen debt levels in the UK - the reason for DROs?

 The Sunday Times has reported an interesting piece of research that is noteworthy not just because of the picture it paints of unseen personal over-indebtedness in the UK; but also because it highlights some interesting data collection methods by Mr Peter Sargant, the president of R3, the Association of Business Recovery Professionals.
 The story is entitled, "Bankrupt Britain figures rise to 1m."
 It notes:

 "Almost a million Britons will be technically insolvent by the end of the year, according to a study that threatens to reveal the true state of the nation’s household finances.
-More than 700,000 cash-strapped customers have been declared technically insolvent by their banks without showing up on any government statistics, the figures reveal
+More than 700,000 cash-strapped customers have been declared technically insolvent by their banks without showing up on any government statistics, the figures reveal.

 The thousands of “hidden debtors” have been signed up to a debt management plan with their lenders, rather than forced into formal insolvency proceedings.
 The study, conducted by R3, the trade body for insolvency practitioners, suggests that the true number of people in severe financial difficulty is about 450% higher than government statistics indicate.